battle-of-the-plays/battle-of-the-plays.github.io/README.md

 ![Back of playing card](img/back.jpg)
 ![Mary Russell Mitford: Rienzi (playing card)](img/mitford-rienzi.jpg)

-Frank Fischer, Mark Schwindt: *Battle of the Plays.
-A Gamification Approach to Literary Network Analysis.* Berlin: SUKULTUR 2024. – 32+1 cards including case, color print.
+Frank Fischer, Mark Schwindt: **Battle of the Plays.
+A Gamification Approach to Literary Network Analysis.** Berlin: SUKULTUR 2024. – 32+1 cards including case, color print.
 ISBN: 978-x-xxxxx-xx-x. **€__.** (order here)

-The cards can also be downloaded for self-printing and customisation (link follows).
+The cards are published under Creative Commons license [CC0 1.0](https://creativecommons.org/publicdomain/zero/1.0/) and can be downloaded for self-printing and customisation (link follows).

 ### This Is the Idea